michyjz/michyjz.github.io/README.md

 # Achievements

-I'm a USACO Platinum competitor (passed USACO Gold on the December 2023 contest with a full score of 1000), achieved a perfect score on the AP Computer Science A Exam in 2023, and a 2025 National Merit Scholarship Finalist.
+I am a USACO Platinum competitor (passed USACO Gold on the December 2023 contest with a full score of 1000), a perfect scorer on the AP Computer Science A Exam in 2023, and a 2025 National Merit Scholarship Finalist.

 # Tutoring
 I tutor math and CS for middle and high school students.

-Some past experience I have is TA for X-Camp Academy USACO Silver Camp and 400 level classes, as well as peer tutoring for 3 years at my high school.
+My experiences include being a teacher for X-Camp Academy USACO Bronze Camp, TA for Silver and 400 level classes, as well as peer tutoring for 3 years at my high school.

 If you're interested for a private session (free first session!) please check out [MX Tutoring](https://sites.google.com/view/mxtutoring).